lordexpo2/lordexpo2.github.io/index.md

 * Spanish
 * C/C++
 * Java
-* learning Swift, Python
+* Currently learning Swift, Python
-* basic experience with MATLAB and PyMol
+* Basic experience with MATLAB and PyMol
 * I'm open to learning more, if the job requires it